global-asp/asp-source/en/0072_the-honeyguides-revenge.md

 his revenge.

 ##
-One day several weeks later Gingile again heard the honey call of the Ngede.
+One day several weeks later Gingile again heard the honey call of Ngede.
 He remembered the delicious honey, and eagerly followed the bird once again.
 After leading Gingile along the edge of the forest, Ngede stopped to rest in a great umbrella thorn.
 "Ahh," thought Gingile.